Tuesday, November 26, 2013

 This is *not* a cop-out or a joke.
 I’m dead serious.

-Paradox is what these deep thinkers incessantly bang their heads against in an effort to try to rationally explain our reality.
+Paradox is what these deep thinkers incessantly bang their heads against in an effort to rationally explain our reality.
 When will they finally realize that it is the answer to the problem, not the ‘devastating contradiction’ that prevents them from finding an answer?

-Note well that reality can have no meaning without a mind, whatever that entails—i.e., a consciousness, a sensor, an observer.
+Note well that reality can have no meaning without a mind, whatever that entails—i.e., a consciousness, a sensor, an observer, an entanglement.
 And therein lies the ultimate philosophical paradox.
 It is not possible to declare whether the mind creates reality or discovers it; and it is not possible to determine whether the mind emerges from a (subjective) reality or vice versa.'
 All enquiry, all discourse boils down to one fundamental question: “How do you know?”
 (What, exactly, is 'knowing'?)

 St. Anselm of Canterbury, in 1078 appears to have been the first Western thinker to write about that “greatest thing beyond which no greater thing can be conceived.”
 He used the concept to argue for the existence of the Judeo-Christian God.
-His faith made him insist that this biggest-picture thing could think the way humans think.
+His faith made him insist that this biggest-picture thing should think the way humans think.
 The Reader’s Digest version of his argument is that if the big guy can be conceived in the mind, then there's an even bigger guy who takes on physical form too.
 Therefore, God exists.

 Well, maybe the short version of St. Anselm’s ontological argument doesn’t do it justice.
 But I think my buddy Paradox can do him one better.
-Can Paradox be conceived as the 'creator' of all reality?
+Can Paradox be conceived as the 'creator/progenitor' of all reality?
 The answer was given (somewhat inadvertently) by Thomas H. Huxley, who called himself "Darwin's Bulldog" when he wrote, in 1887:

 “The known is finite, the unknown infinite; intellectually we stand on an islet in the midst of an illimitable ocean of inexplicability.
 Our business in every generation is to reclaim a little more land, …”